Ferdinand57/test_repo/README.md

 ## Create at least one new page in the application, specifically a form page to add a new item with the following requirements:

+Explanation:

+Following the tutorial's section on Adding Forms and Input Elements, I created a new page called ProductEntryFormPage in the productentry_form.dart file.
+This page allows users to input details about a new product they want to add to the shop.

+    The page is a StatefulWidget, which means it can maintain state changes, such as form input values.

+    The Scaffold widget provides the basic layout with an AppBar and a Form in the body.

+Code Reference:

+class ProductEntryFormPage extends StatefulWidget {
+  const ProductEntryFormPage({super.key});

+  @override
+  State<ProductEntryFormPage> createState() => _ProductEntryFormPageState();
+}

 ### Use at least three input elements: name, amount, and description.
 Add input elements according to the model in your previous Django project.

+Explanation:

+As per the tutorial's guidance on adding input fields to a form, I included three TextFormField widgets in the form for:

+    Product Name (_product): Captures the name of the product.

+    Descriptions (_descriptions): Allows the user to provide a description of the product.

+    Product Price (_productIntensity): Collects the price of the product, ensuring it is a numerical value.

+These fields correspond to the data model used in the previous Django project, ensuring consistency across applications.

+Code Reference:

+String _product = "";
+String _descriptions = "";
+int _productIntensity = 0;

 ### Include a Save button.

+Explanation:

+In line with the tutorial's instructions on adding a button to submit the form, I added an ElevatedButton widget labeled "Save."

+    The button is placed inside an Align and Padding widget to position it correctly.

+    When pressed, it triggers the form validation and displays the entered data.

+Code Reference:

+ElevatedButton(
+  onPressed: () {
+    if (_formKey.currentState!.validate()) {
+      // Show dialog with entered data
+    }
+  },
+  child: const Text(
+    "Save",
+    style: TextStyle(color: Colors.white),
+  ),
+),

 ### Each input element in the form must also be validated with the following criteria: